oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/10-deploy-av.md

 Estimated Time:  Less than 10 minutes.

+### Objectives

+In this lab you will:

+- Create the Analytic View objects in the Database.

+### Prerequisites:

+- Complete the previous lab.

 ## Task 1 - Creating the Analytic View Database Object

 You've worked hard to define your first analytic view (well, not really, because the tool makes it easy).
 Give that Create button a good smash!